ibm-cloud-docs/vpc/bare_metal_server_storage.md

 Storage for Bare Metal Servers for VPC is unmanaged.
 You are responsible for encryption and backing up your data.
 {: important}
 <!--The total size of the NVMe SSD set varies depending on the profile you select.
 The NVMe drives are empty by default.-->

-The bare metal servers support Virtual RAID on CPU (VROC) solution on the NVMe drives.
-You can enable VROC as needed.

 The following network-attached storages are not supported:
 * Block Storage for VPC